You’ve seen the income reports where bloggers are making 5-6 digits a month. Those are some impressive numbers.

 Instead, they tell you that they can show you the techniques they used to make $15,000 this month.

-The Billionaire Blog Club is such a product but instead of separating out the courses and resources so you have to buy them individually, I put them all together because I understand successful blogging isn't about mastering one topic.
+Dare to Conquer is such a product but instead of separating out the courses and resources so you have to buy them individually, I put them all together because I understand building a successful business isn’t about mastering one topic.

 It’s just the name of the game.